Serialcomms/Excel-Automation-AddIn-with-Installer/README.md

 # Excel Automation Add-In with Installer in VB.Net
-Excel Automation Add-In with Installer in VB.Net
+Excel Automation Add-In with Installer, both written in VB.Net

 Fully-functional, integrated deliverable which can be studied and modified as required.